-To comply with Regulation (EU) 2016/679 (the "General Data Protection Regulation" or "GDPR"), the Issuer launched a group-wide project, including members of the OTP Group in Hungary and in other EU member states.
-The Issuer follows and takes into account the guidelines, opinions of the competent data protection authorities in order to comply with privacy requirements.
+To comply with Regulation (EU) 2016/679 (the "General Data Protection Regulation" or "GDPR"), the Issuer aims to establish the same privacy standards throughout the OTP Group in Hungary and in other EU member states as well.
+The Issuer follows and takes into account the guidelines and opinions of the competent data protection authorities in order to comply with privacy requirements.
 All documents such as general terms and conditions and privacy notices and procedures are in line with the GDPR and the applicable national laws.
 A register of data protection activities was established and is kept up-to-date.
-Personal data breaches are recorded and classified concerning the risk it has to the rights of data subjects.
-A network of data stewards ensures that from the planning phase of a new service or product, the principles of data protection and privacy requirements are taken into account.
+Personal data breaches are recorded and classified concerning the risk they have to the rights of data subjects.
+A register of employees responsible for GDPR compliance ensures that from the planning phase of a new service or product, the principles of data protection and privacy requirements are taken into account.
 Employees of the OTP Group receive privacy training on a yearly basis to increase awareness of the OTP Group's responsibilities under the GDPR.